 The first step was creating a schedule and understanding the flexibilities both my husband and I had with our jobs.
 This helped us to create a routine of when each of us would work and when one wasn’t working, the other was being the caretaker to our two kids.
 The biggest downfall to this schedule is not having alone time with each other – but as time has gone on, we have gotten better at that.

 I found some useful resources to help us with this transition.
 My favorite source so far is an article on themuse.com.
-It lists 7 essential tips for working from home during the pandemic and I find that all of them are extremely useful in keeping a sensible work-life balance.
+It lists 7 essential tips for working from home during the COVID-19 pandemic and I find that all of them are extremely useful in keeping a sensible work-life balance.

 Get Dressed – It’s easy to get lazy while at home – but getting dressed helps your mind become prepared for the day.
 I find that I am more awake when not staying in my jammies all day.